BinoviTeam/checklist/codestyle.md

 <details>
   <summary>Always use reexports</summary>

-  > Take kare about other developers and yourself
+  > Take care of other developers and yourself
 </details>

 ## Frameworks

 <details>
-  <summary>Don't forget about our code style and modificate presetuped linter and prettier rules</summary>
+  <summary>Don't forget about our code style and modification presetuped linter and prettier rules</summary>

   > Link to our [codestyle](https://github.com/BinoviTeam/prettier-settings)
 </details>